i6/ibg/appendices/c.rst

   .. image:: /images/picW.png
      :align: left

-.. raw:: latex

-    \dropcap{w}

-illiam Tell, our second game, is also very straightforward.
-See "William
+|W|\illiam Tell, our second game, is also very straightforward.
+See
-Tell: a tale is born" on page 69, "William Tell: the early years" on page 79, "William Tell: in his prime" on page 91 and "William Tell: the end is nigh" on page 103.
+"William Tell: a tale is born" on page 69, "William Tell: the early years" on page 79, "William Tell: in his prime" on page 91 and "William Tell: the end is nigh" on page 103.

 Transcript of play